raydenlim/tp/docs/UserGuide.md

 #### 📝Adding a Student: `add`

-You can add a student to F.A.K.E.J.A.R.V.I.S., if you need to keep track of new students.
+You can add a student to F.A.K.E.J.A.R.V.I.S. if you need to keep track of new students.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL th/TELEGRAM_HANDLE [t/TAG]…​ [gt/GRADED_TESTS]`